 - I'm no expert on color theory, but this tutorial by James Thomas is excellent for learning more about the art and science of color.

-I hope you come away form this tutorial excited to experiment with color adjustments in Lightroom.
+I hope you come away from this tutorial excited to experiment with color adjustments in Lightroom.
 If you have any suggestions on creative color tweaks, let me know in the comments below.